Catching up with John Malecki, Pittsburgh’s quintessential builder

 For this craftsman, handwork has always felt natural: “I grew up in the suburbs [in Pittsburgh], where every person works construction or does something with their hands.
 My dad and grandfather were always construction workers, so I grew up around home renovation and DIY stuff.
 I always liked being hands-on.”

-Malecki soon realized that his born dexterity expanded well beyond operating a circular saw.
+Malecki soon realized that his dexterity expanded well beyond operating a circular saw.
 A football player since age 11, the offensive guard went on to play for the University of Pittsburgh, and later, for five professional teams — including the Pittsburgh Steelers.
-“I grew up in Murrysville [Pa.], went to Pitt, and was a Steeler.
+“I grew up in Murrysville [Pennsylvania], went to Pitt, and was a Steeler.
 So, every yinzer kid’s dream,” he adds with a laugh.

 The athlete saw the end of his NFL career as an opportunity to return to his roots.
 He started to build — and never stopped.
-He launched a mobile shop, and worked out of a garage for 18 months before settling down in his current space on Cherry Street.
+He launched an online shop and worked out of a garage for 18 months before settling down in his current space on Cherry Street.
 “This was an easy transition for me,” he says, “because it came out of necessity.”

-What strikes me as interesting is that Malecki’s entire workspace seems to function only out of necessity.
+What strikes me as interesting is that Malecki’s entire workspace seems to function out of necessity.
 It’s not glamorous, or tidy, or all that bright.
 But it doesn’t need to be.
 This guy’s in it for the craft.

-With a sole focus on his work, Malecki has managed to garner both an extensive clientele and social media presence.
-Between his frequent blogging — past headlines include “5 Ways to Take Your DIY Projects to the Next Level” and “3 Tables You Can Build with Only 2 Tools” — and Instagramming to an audience of nearly 20,000, we’re not convinced this multitasker ever sleeps.
-After all, he’s somehow found time to “do all of his own marketing” and still construct original, well-built, straight-up stunning pieces of furniture.
+With a sole focus on his work, Malecki has managed to garner an extensive clientele and social media presence.
+Between frequent blogging — past headlines include “5 Ways to Take Your DIY Projects to the Next Level” and “3 Tables You Can Build with Only 2 Tools” — and Instagramming to an audience of nearly 20,000, we’re not convinced the multitasker ever sleeps.
+After all, he has found time to do his own marketing while simultaneously constructing original, impeccably built pieces of furniture.